Our Proud Heritage. The Evolution of Family-Centered Services in Early Childhood Special Education

 Because of the significant role families play in fostering young children’s development and learning, it is impossible to overemphasize the influence and importance of the interactions that young children experience within the context of their families.
 Family engagement in early childhood education is essential, as are strong, reciprocal relationships and collaboration among early childhood educators and families.
 Therefore, all involved in the education and care of young children should be invested in understanding and building on the progress that has been made in family-centered services.

 During the early childhood years, many delays and disabilities are identified in young children.
-Early identification and intervention are key: they can be more effective than waiting until later in childhood and beyond.
+Early identification and intervention are key: this can be more effective than waiting until later in childhood and beyond.
 Everyone who interacts with the child during those early years will likely play a role in identification, creating plans, and/or implementing services.
 This includes early childhood educators who may vary greatly in training and experiences in early childhood special education.
-Therefore, all who are involved would benefit from having a foundational understanding of the history of family involvement in early intervention/early childhood special education (EI/ECSE) and its connection to current theories, policies, and practices.
+Therefore, all who are involved would benefit from having a foundational understanding of the history of family involvement in early intervention/early childhood special education (EI/ECSE) and its connection to current theories, polices, and practices.

 This article highlights the evolution of family-centered services in EI/ECSE through which young children with delays and disabilities, birth through age 8, receive services.
-Multiple factors in the history of family services that have influenced the current emphasis on family-centered practices are recognized, including
+Multiple factors in the history of family services that have influenced the current emphasis on family-centered practices are recognized, including:

 - the changes in family characteristics in the United States

 - the family movement to advocate for increased and improved services

 - philosophical changes related to family engagement, teaming, and inclusion